laszlocph/gimlet-documentation/src/pages/docs/cli/cli-use-cases.md

 ---
-title: 'CLI Use-Cases'
+title: 'CLI Use Cases'
 description: |
-  Common actions you can do with the CLI
+  Common actions you can do with Gimlet CLI.
 ---

 ## Working with deployments